 - In Computing lessons, students are taught various aspects of cyber security such as the Computer Misuse Act and GDPR, to ensure that they are aware of their digital responsibilities.

-- History – Crime & punishment in Middle Ages, Holding others to account e.g. Execution of Charles I, Jack the Ripper – role of police
+- History – Crime & punishment in Middle Ages, holding others to account e.g. Execution of Charles I, Jack the Ripper – role of the Police

-- Sociology – Role of police, courts, prisons (crime unit), informal and formal sanctions – family, education, crime units.
+- Sociology – Role of the Police, courts, prisons (crime unit), informal and formal sanctions – family, education, crime units.
 Family law.
 Equality Act – tackling discrimination.

 - RS – crime & punishment – types of punishment (capital, corporal & custodial), links between laws & religion in the UK and beyond, moral opinions of the law e.g. euthanasia, abortion, drugs.

 - In Personal Development students are exposed to aspects of the Equality Act 2010 that pertain to them and learn about rights, responsibilities and how to respect and advocate for them, including on – line.

 - Students are actively encouraged to be themselves through the wider curriculum.
 All students have the opportunity to participate in extra-curricular activities outside of the classroom.
 There is a diverse programme of activities and clubs including music, sport, drama and art.
 Students are rewarded for their participation in extra-curricular activity.